There are now 2 possible online modes for units:

 This field-based unit provides students with advanced training in regional planning.
 It introduces students to the history of regional planning and contemporary approaches to plan making, with a particular focus on the integration of economic, social and land use needs.
 Students are then required to undertake a comprehensive assessment of a selected region and prepare a detailed regional plan.

 - 6 points

-- Students are able to (1) appreciate the competing theoretical perspectives on regional planning; (2) understand the data needs required for a regional plan; (3) synthesise and interpret economic, social and land use data from a selected regional setting; and (4) prepare an integrated regional plan.
+Students are able to (1) appreciate the competing theoretical perspectives on regional planning; (2) understand the data needs required for a regional plan; (3) synthesise and interpret economic, social and land use data from a selected regional setting; and (4) prepare an integrated regional plan or policy brief.

-- Typically this unit is assessed in the following ways: (1) a project brief (30 per cent) and (2) a regional planning report (70 per cent).
+Indicative assessments in this unit are as follows: (1) a demographic profile; (2) a project brief; and (3) a regional planning report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).